Ingvord/animated-garbanzo/README.md

 ## Conclusion

 This research underscores the importance of caching for read-heavy workloads, especially when dealing with large datasets.
 While caching significantly improves performance, the time cost of precomputing the cache for large datasets must be accounted for in deployment strategies.
-Future work could involve:

-Investigating distributed cache solutions.

-Analyzing write-heavy workloads.

-Comparing performance with alternative backend frameworks (e.g., Rust, Go, Python).

 ## Repository